For residents interested in serving our community

 - Bring fresh ideas to projects, community improvements, and technology upgrades.

-- Ensure fairness in rule enforcement and decision-making.
+- Ensure equity in rule enforcement and decision-making.

 - Develop leadership and problem-solving skills in a meaningful, real-world setting.